reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 The web link should look like this: LISA UPDATE THIS.
 Ask Julie P. for a good example

-Linking to a variable in the Glossary
+Linking to a Variable in the Glossary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this case, "\:term:" is used.
 This lets Sphinx know